 Go Horseback Riding

 Horses are an integral facet of Icelandic culture and a great activity to explore Iceland’s landscape.
-Icelandic horses are small compared to other horses you may be used to, but they have a distinctive gait style that makes riding them exceptionally smooth.
+Icelandic horses are small compared to other horses you may be used to (but don’t you dare call them ponies – Icelanders do not appreciate this!), but they have a distinctive gait style that makes riding them exceptionally smooth.

 The “Tölt” is one of an Icelandic horse’s five gaits, making this breed so different from any other on earth.
-The horses are known for being well-natured and strong horses, not to mention beautiful.
+The horses are known for being well-natured and strong horses and are even exported all over the world.
+Not to mention, they sure are beautiful.
 Check here for tour options.

 Watch the Northern Lights